 What are your tips for blog growth?

 #1: Blog for YOU.
 It doesn't matter what your blog is about.
 If you enjoy doing it, others will enjoy reading it. #2: Network, network, network!
-Swap ads, comment on big and small blogs.
+Pick a couple of your favorite blogs with high traffic and pay for an advertisement.
+Comment on big and small blogs.
 Let people know who you are.
 I have a couple posts that talk about my blog tips here, here and here.

 How did you start reaching out to sponsors, brands, etc.?

 When I was first starting out, I looked for other blogs who had similar followings to myself.
 We swapped ad space and I slowly began meeting more and more bloggers.
 When I had a slightly bigger following, I began taking paid advertisements.
 Those initial swap friends made up many of the people who purchased ads from me in the beginning.
 I don't make a conscious effort to "reach out" to brands.
 If I receive an email from a business looking to promote a product, I try my best to work with them and help them gain exposure.

 / / D I S C L O S U R E: